“haunting, hallucinatory, and profoundly intimate” – VOGUE

 Published Works

-New poems, published in 2025, have appeared in The Arlington Literary Journal, Alocasia Literary Magazine, and 3Elements Literary Review.
+Recent poems have appeared in The Arlington Literary Journal, Alocasia Literary Magazine, and 3Elements Literary Review.
 New poems also appear in Writings.
 Below are full-length works, currently available.

-“Wildly imaginative” – The New Yorker
+“Wildly imaginative multimedia… exciting theatrical encounter[s]” – The New Yorker

 Tom Pearson is an award-winning, American multimedia theater artist, choreographer, and poet.
 Tom is founder and co-artistic director of the New York City-based performance company, Third Rail Projects, co-creator of its long-running off-Broadway hits, Then She Fell and The Grand Paradise, and director for the Global Performance Studio, a program for cultural listening and exchange.
 Tom holds a Master of Arts degree in Performance Studies from New York University.
 He has been noted for his “exacting, exuberant choreography” and for his “vastly panoramic and deeply personal” poetry.